elselawi/apexo-telegram-bot/README.md

 # Apexo Bot

-A Telegram bot built with Grammy and deployed on Cloudflare Workers for managing patient and staff interactions in the Apexo app.
+A telegram bot that communicates with your installation of Apexo, to be used by patients and staff members. built with Grammy and deployed on Cloudflare Workers.

 ## Features